 You can integrate SendGrid with WordPress by using the official SendGrid WordPress Plugin.
 To use the plugin, you need to enter your SendGrid API key that you can get from your account’s Settings tab.

-Once the plugin installed, you can use SendGrid sign up forms for list building and several other email marketing features.
+Once the plugin is installed, you can use SendGrid sign-up forms for list building and several other email marketing features.

 SendGrid Integration With Shopify

 Shopify doesn’t directly integrate with SendGrid.
 However, you can easily integrate the two apps using Zapier.
 After integrating SendGrid with Shopify, you can send automated Welcome emails, deliver product notifications, thank you emails, and a lot more.